turbonomic/data-ingestion-framework/example/azure-loganalytics/README.md

 ## Getting started
 ### Prerequisites
 To get the memory usage of virtual machines running in Azure, these virtual machines must be connected to the corresponding Azure log analytics workspaces.
-In addition, you must make sure the following performance counters are enabled for these workspaces:
+In addition, you must make sure the following performance counters are enabled for these workspaces.
+They are **NOT** enabled by default so you need manually add them:

 * For Linux machines: **Used Memory MBytes**
 * For Windows machines: **Memory(*)\Committed Bytes**